kvnikhil22/First_Repo/README.md

 # First_Repo
-This is a just basic reporatory!
+This is a just basic repository!